pstolarz/sprops/README.md

  - Standard building tool-set as part of the `build-essential` packet: `gcc`, GNU Make etc.,
- - Bison parser generator of version 3 or higher (only in case of regenerating `parser.c` grammar definition file).
+ - Bison parser generator of version 3 or higher (only in case of regenerating `src/parser.c` grammar definition file).

 Compilation:

     make

-produces static library `libsprops.a` which may be linked into an application.
+produces static library `src/libsprops.a` which may be linked into an application.

     make examples

-will compile examples in `./examples`.
+will compile examples.

-Unit tests are contained in `./tests` directory and are launched by
+Unit tests are contained in [`tests`](tests) directory and are launched by

     make test